Background pattern

 Pregnancy

-You should inform your doctor if you think you are pregnant (or may be).
+You should inform your doctor if you think you are pregnant (or might be).
 Normally, your doctor will advise you to stop taking Enalapril Normon before becoming pregnant or as soon as you know you are pregnant and will advise you to take a different medicine instead of Enalapril Normon.
-Enalapril Normon is not recommended at the beginning of pregnancy and should not be taken if you are more than 3 months pregnant, as it may cause serious harm to your baby if used from the third month of pregnancy.
+Enalapril Normon is not recommended at the beginning of pregnancy and should not be taken if you are pregnant for more than 3 months, as it may cause serious harm to your baby if used from the third month of pregnancy.

-Inform your doctor if you are breastfeeding or are about to start breastfeeding.
-While taking Enalapril Normon, it is not recommended to breastfeed newborns (first weeks after birth), and especially premature babies.
-In the case of an older baby, your doctor should advise you on the benefits and risks of taking Enalapril Normon compared to other treatments while breastfeeding.
+Inform your doctor if you are breastfeeding or about to start breastfeeding.
+While taking Enalapril Normon, breastfeeding is not recommended in newborns (first weeks after birth), and especially in premature babies.
+In the case of an older baby, your doctor should advise you on the benefits and risks of taking Enalapril Normon, compared to other treatments, while breastfeeding.

-Since Enalapril Normon may cause dizziness or fatigue, avoid performing tasks that require special attention (driving vehicles or operating machinery) until you know how you tolerate the medicine.
+Since Enalapril Normon can cause dizziness or fatigue, avoid performing tasks that require special attention (driving vehicles or operating machinery) until you know how you tolerate the medicine.

 Enalapril Normon contains lactose and sodium